piotrmurach/tty-option/README.md

 end
 ```

-The usage help will contain the following:
+The examples section would display the following:

 ```
 Examples: